jenkinsci/mesos-plugin/README.md

 By default the plugin (a Mesos framework) registers with Mesos master without authentication.
 To enable authentication:

-  1. Set the `Framework principal` and `Framework Secret` fields in the plugin configuration page.
+  1. Click on the Add button next Set the `Framework principal` and `Framework Secret` fields in the plugin configuration page.

   2. Ensure the same credentials (`principal` and `secret`) are setup on the Mesos master via `"--credentials"` command line flag (See `./mesos-master.sh --help` for details).